 1. Yukon, Canada

-If you want to get away from it all and feel at one with a vast and rugged wilderness, why not head to Yukon?
+If you’d like to get away from it all and feel at one with a vast and rugged wilderness, why not head to Yukon?
 This Canadian province boasts some of the most dramatically beautiful scenery in the country – from gleaming glaciers and churning rivers to dense pine forests and lakes speckled with icebergs.
 Animals far outnumber humans, and you can spot grizzly bears, eagles, and beavers.

 You can paddle along the Yukon River, following in the footsteps of gold-rush miners, and learn about this region’s heritage.
-Camping under the stars will allow you to feel as though you’ve truly left civilization behind, and the sense of serenity is magical.
+Camping under the stars will allow you to feel as though you’ve truly left civilisation behind, and the sense of serenity is magical.
 Yukon shares a border with Alaska, so for the ultimate slow trip, why not visit the USA’s last remaining frontier at the same time?

 2. Provence, France